chapel-lang/chapel/doc/chplvis/chplvis.rst

     - Calls should not be made in *begin* statements for similar reasons.

     - Calls should not be made in forall or coforall statements.

+*chplvis* was created in 2015 and first released with Chapel-1.12.0.
+The Chapel team hopes this tool will be of use to Chapel programmers and would like feedback on this tool.

 :Author: Philip A. Nelson